mykaarma/daksha/README.md

  `TEST_RESULT_DB`, `PG_DB`, `PG_USER`, `PG_PASSWORD`, `PG_HOST`, `PG_PORT`
 - Run the command `docker compose -f docker-compose-db.yml up -d` to initiate the build and deploy the project.

+## Cron Jobs
+ - The user can opt for this functionality if he/she wants to run tests at regulated intervals without hitting the api endpoints.
+ - To enable this the user has to provide an environment variable `CRON_STATE` and set it to `enabled`.
+ - If `CRON_STATE` is `enabled` then user has to provide additional environment variables `CRON_FILE_SOURCE` and `CRON_FILE_PATH`.
+ - The user has to provide the description of Cron Jobs he/she wants to regulate in a YAML file.
+This yaml file can be loaded locally or from github.
+In both cases the necessary environment variables have to be set up accordingly.

 ## #Environment Variables
 You can configure the application in a lot of ways by setting the following environment variables:
 * **STORAGE_PATH**